 “OH MY GOD COLE!
 That’s who it was yesterday!”
 Eloise yelled as she tilted her head back to laugh.
 “Oh my god, he is so hot.
 How did we forget him?
 If you didn’t have dibs, I’d totally hit that.”

 “So, wait, he’s REAL!?”
 I asked somewhat shocked.

 “Damn!
 What did you write about him?”
 Eloise chuckled.

 “Nothing…” I responded as I reddened more, neither of the women clearly believed me.
 “It just seemed a bit weird.
 Like he was part of a fantasy novel I was writing, and some other entries too… so wait.
 Was I dating him?”
 I asked, “because no Cole visited me in the hospital.”

 “Well you were most definitely close, but not sure if you two were actually dating, though it was pretty clear you wanted to.”
 Claire responded, “You never told us one way or not if you two had, um, slept together.”

 “Trust me, I tried to get that information out of you.”
 Eloise interjected.
 Claire laughed and rolled her eyes.

 “But why if we were so close did he never come to the hospital?
 Or check on me here?
 I don’t even have him in my phone or on social media.”
 I pressed.

-“Pretty sure you told us once he’s a weirdo who tries to live completely offline.
+“Pretty sure you told us once he’s a weirdo who tries to live completely off the grid or something.
 You usually would plan to meet up ahead of time when you saw each other, and if he couldn’t make it he’d leave a note for you.
 You were kinda shady about Cole most the times, though he did come over a few times.”
 Eloise answered.